-Looking for tips to help you travel long-term?
-In this special guest post, Matt Kepnes AKA Nomadic Matt shares his top 15 tips to help you travel for less
+Looking for long term travel tips to help you travel longer?
+In this special guest post, Matt Kepnes AKA Nomadic Matt shares his top 15 long term travel tips to help you travel for less

 When I grew up, my family didn’t travel.
 We vacationed.
 We would visit expensive hotels and resorts, go on cruises, and hit theme parks.
 It was never cheap, and since that’s what my friends did too, I just assumed that travel was the expensive gift people gave themselves once a year.
 Who could afford more than that?

 But when I started actually traveling, I learned that it wasn’t really expensive.
 That there were plenty of ways not only to save for a trip but to save while you travel.
 In fact, traveling was actually cheaper than staying at home!
 As I roamed the world on my first trip overseas, I came across a plethora of ways to lower my expenses and get out of the resort mind-set.